gamati01/myTools/README.md

 Up today, these are the different "tools" available

 * NVML_example: three fortran-based programs with an interface to nvml to track (only) GPU energy.
+* CHECK_GPU: very simple program to "play" with GPU (onlt Nvidia so far)